What Is a Bridging Loan

 Bridging loans offer the convenience of instant lump sum cash but come with added costs and risks.
 Usually used to make the down payment in the real estate market, speedy processing and little documentation make them the go-to choice for clients looking to secure the deal fast.
 As they await long-term financing, home buyers or businesses can take advantage of this option.
 If you think you can manage multiple debt obligations at the same time, bridge financing provides a quick, short-term access to large amounts of capital.

-Bridge loans can be approved within a matter of a few weeks or even days, depending on your circumstances and the lender.
+Bridging loans can be approved within a few days or weeks depending on documentation and lender processes

 Are Bridging Loans a Good Idea (Pros and Cons Explained)